COE Advisory Council

 BS ’65 Education, University of Oregon; MEd ’69 Education, University of Nevada, Reno, DEd ’83 Education UO/Portland State University Outstanding Alumni, College of Education, UO

-Retired Professor of Education, Pacific University
+Anita is a Retired Professor of Education, Pacific University

-Derek Jernstedt
+professional headshot of Derek Jernstedt

-Derek Jernstedt
+Derek Jernnstedt

 BS ’95 Communications, University of California, Santa Barbara, MBA ’98 University of Oregon Warsaw Center